garoxas/NX_Game_Info/README.md

 - Title Key
 - Publisher
   - Only available for `Base` and `Update`
+- Languages
+  - List of language codes as specified by [RFC 5646](https://tools.ietf.org/html/rfc5646).
+Only available for `Base` and `Update`
 - File Name
 - File Size
 - Type